 - The University Washington NASA Space Grant program awards the NASA Space Grant Community College Transfer Scholarship to promising community college students planning to continue their studies in science, technology, engineering or mathematics.

 - The Alan R. Spence Transfer Support Fund was established to support transfer students in their educational pursuits at the University of Washington.
 Dr. Spence had a long career as an educational leader at several Washington state community colleges, including 24 years at Pierce College.
 Valuing the community college system as a place where student can begin their journey through higher education regardless of their circumstances and backgrounds, Dr. Spence worked tirelessly to ensure that institutional barriers would not impeded a student’s ability to be successful.
-In 2016-17, the Spence Fund, with additional support from the Class or 2003 Gift, will award FOUR $1000 scholarships to UW students who entered as transfer students.
+Each year the Spence Fund will award approximately two scholarships of up to $1000 each to UW students who entered as transfer students.